LenaTester/fashionhub/README.md

 #### Setup

 1. Create a new **Pipeline** job in Jenkins
-2. Configure the job to use **Pipeline script from SCM**
+2. Configure the job to use **Pipeline script from Git**
-3. Point to your repository and select the `Jenkinsfile`
+3. Point to the repository and select the `Jenkinsfile`
 4. Ensure Jenkins has Node.js installed
 5. Store your `.env` file securely in Jenkins credentials or on the Jenkins agent